The Good German

 Is it any good?

-The Good German is Steven Soderbergh's latest expansion of stylistic and thematic boundaries.
+A thoughtful, complex film, The Good German is Steven Soderbergh's latest expansion of stylistic and thematic boundaries.
 Shot in black and white, the movie focuses on the moral and political dilemmas emerging from the Potsdam Peace Conference, where, an epigraph asserts, Harry Truman, Winston Churchill, and Josef Stalin gathered to "draw the postwar map."

 Lena and Jake's passionate past -- as well as a scene at a rainy airport -- evokes Rick and Ilsa in Casablanca.
 But Jake's efforts to do the right thing are repeatedly complicated by others' greed and desire for vengeance.
-This thoughtful, complex film ends with a Stars & Stripes headline announcing that the United States has just dropped the atomic bomb on Japan.
+The film ends with a Stars & Stripes headline announcing that the United States has just dropped the atomic bomb on Japan.
 Even as WWII comes to a horrific end, the Cold War is already in motion.

 Families can talk about...

 Families can talk about the film's attempts to mimic 1940s style and culture.
 How is the era presented differently in this movie than in films actually from that time period?
 How does the movie's explicit language and violent imagery alter your idea of what 1944 might have been like?
 How do Lena and Jake form a romantic couple that is at once old-fashioned (sentimental, nostalgic) and like those in present-day movies (cynical, passionate)?